Why you should never invest in “plug-in” solar panels

 Plug-in solar panels (also called “plug and play solar panels”) are typically offered in pairs and can be wired together into arrays that range from those two base panels (about 640 watts) all the way up to as many sets as you want.

-plug in solar panels
+illustration of plug in solar panel exterior wiring

 Since about 2012, companies like PluggedSolar and SunPlug have been offering these inexpensive plug-in solar panel kits as a way to lure budget-minded do-it-yourself homeowners into the world of solar energy.
 Similar kits can also be found on Amazon at a price range of $500-$1200.